eclipse-langium/langium-website/content/docs/configuration-services.md

     return new SimpleScope(this.indexManager.allElements(referenceType));
 }
 ```
-Now, when we call either `createScope` or `getGlobalScope` from the `ScopeProvider` service, the call will be made from teh `ArithmeticsScopeProvider` instead of the `DefaultScopeProvider`.
+Now, when we call either `createScope` or `getGlobalScope` from the `ScopeProvider` service, the call will be made from the `ArithmeticsScopeProvider` instead of the `DefaultScopeProvider`.
 Functions that were not overridden will still be called from `DefaultScopeProvider` via inheritance.

 ## Default Services
-Langium come pre-packed with a set of services which will handle the most usual features of your language and the LSP.
-The following gives a brief overview of these default services and their dependencies.
+Langium comes with a set of services that implement basic features of your language tooling.
+The following gives a brief overview of those default services and their dependencies.

 ### DefaultSharedModule
-The `DefaultSharedModule` contains services shared between all languages.
+The `DefaultSharedModule` provides services shared among all languages.
 #### ServiceRegistry
 The `ServiceRegistry`service is the core of the service pattern and is responsible for registering and accessing all services.
 #### Connection